cmhill-zz/assembly-testing/README.md

                         size for the moving window average.
 Default is 100 --ce_threshold THRESHOLD
                         this is used in CE Statistic; controls the theshold for marking regions as bad.
-Default is 1.2
+Default is 2.5
 ```

 ## C/E Statistic ##
-Running the ceStatistic:

-'python ceStatistic.py [input.sam] [output]'

-input.sam is the output of the bowtie2 aligner
-output is the file to which the score are written
+### Algorithm ###
+The algorithm is as follows:
+1) Given the reads, align the reads with the assembled genome using bowtie2
+2) Once the alignment has been made, compute the global mean (M), and the global standard deviation (S)
+3) Loop through the assembly, computing the implied average length (u); and count the number of inserts in the region (N)
+4) Compute the Z statistic: Z = (M-u)/(S/sqrt(N)) for each insert in the region.
+5) Average all of the Z scores that each insert received.
+6) Make a final pass, marking the inserts that have Z values less than -1*threshold as potential areas of deletion, and areas with Z values greater than threshold as potential insertions.

 ### C/E Statistic Test Cases ###
 Each test case is available in a unique directory in the /testcases directory.
 Each test case can be run by the run_test.sh script in the directory